South African Radio League

-The South African Radio League (SARL), formerly known as the South African Radio Relay League (SARRL), is a non-profit organisation representing the interests of amateur radio enthusiasts in South Africa.
-The SARL advocates on behalf of its membership and all licensed amateur radio operators in South Africa as the representative of amateur radio to the South African government.
-This has included the promotion of deregulation and simplification of the amateur radio service, and expansion of the number of amateur radio operators in Southern Africa.
-The SARL publicises and promotes the role of amateur radio in society, and promotes the use of amateur radio in schools as an entry point into the fields of science and technology.
+The South African Radio League (SARL), formerly the South African Radio Relay League (SARRL), is a non-profit organisation representing the interests of amateur radio enthusiasts in South Africa.
+The SARL advocates to the South African government on behalf of its membership and all licensed amateur radio operators, serving as the national representative for amateur radio.
+This has included promoting the deregulation and simplification of the amateur radio service and increasing the number of amateur radio operators in Southern Africa.
+The SARL publicises and promotes the role of amateur radio in society and its use in schools as an entry point into science and technology.
 The SARL publishes a magazine called Radio ZS twelve times a year.
-SARL is the national Member Society representing South Africa in the International Amateur Radio Union and is a Member Society in IARU Region 1.
+The SARL is the national member society representing South Africa in the International Amateur Radio Union and is a member of IARU Region 1.

 History

-The South African Radio Relay League (SARRL) was formed in 1925 through the efforts of a number of regional and local radio societies and clubs, some of which were established around the time of the First World War.
+The South African Radio Relay League (SARRL) was formed in 1925 by a number of regional and local radio societies and clubs, some of which had been established around the time of the First World War.
 At the outset, membership was limited to licensed radio experimenters capable of two-way telegraphic communication by radio.
-Temporary headquarters for the organisation were established at Johannesburg.
+Temporary headquarters for the organisation were established in Johannesburg.
 The first president to be elected was Joseph White, who had earlier been the chairman of the Transvaal Radio Society.
+Archival records from the league, including minutes of council from 1933–1973 and a register of members from 1925–1930, are held by the National Archives and Records Service of South Africa.

-A detailed history of the first two years of the SARRL is hard to trace because there was no regular publication of any sort.
-The first effort in this direction was made some time during 1927, when a fortnightly news sheet appeared under the name "F.O.
-News."
-This publication continued for about a year, but no surviving copies exist in SARL records.
-"QTC" was the first printed magazine issued by the organisation.
+A detailed history of the SARRL's first two years is difficult to trace because the league did not produce a regular publication.
+The league's first publication, a fortnightly news sheet called "F.O.
+News", appeared in 1927.
+While the news sheet was published for about a year, no copies survive in SARL records.
+QTC was the first printed magazine the organisation issued.
 The first issue was published in May 1928.
-The editor was R. S. Perry, A9Z and the magazine was printed in Durban.
+The editor was R. S. Perry, A9Z, and the magazine was printed in Durban.